 - Cement contains 1%–2% sodium hydroxide, which strongly absorbs water.

-- The crystal water content fluctuates with temperature changes but never fully evaporates, causing persistent wet marks.
+- Crystal water content fluctuates with temperature changes but never fully evaporates, causing persistent wet marks.

 Methods of Prevention